-The SGAC french community is one of the largest and most dynamic of all SGAC communities.
+The SGAC French community is one of the largest and most dynamic of all SGAC communities.
 We count approximately 300 members represented in more than 90 different organizations.
 We regularly meet in person through formal and informal events, or exchange online on different space topics.
-The SGAC french community is particularly invested in building the momentum for the Space Generation Congress and the International Astronautical Congress 2022 as these two global events will be held in Paris in September 2022!
+The SGAC French community has been particularly invested in building the momentum for the Space Generation Congress and the International Astronautical Congress 2022 as these two global events were held in Paris in September 2022!

 Each year since 2019, we organize our SGAC local event in a different city.
 The idea is to provide our SGAC french community with opportunities to engage in dialogue about the current space issues, with other SGAC members as well as experts and key actors from the space sector.